SU-SWS/stanford_gallery/README.md

 Use
 ---

-1. Create a Gallery using the gallery content type
+1. Create new gallery content types and upload images.
-3. Upload images from the image content type and tag to a gallery
-4. Visit your gallery landing page and view your images
+2. Create blocks to use gallery content types through the Stanford Gallery Bean.

 Contribution / Collaboration
 ---